New Lymphoma Treatment – CAR-T – a Major Medical Breakthrough

-Hegg is one of the patients for which it’s providing new hope.
-McCaul diagnosed her with stage IV lymphoma and put her on a regimen of chemotherapy that did not fully rid her of cancer.
+Hegg is one of the patients for which it is providing new hope.
+She was diagnosed with stage IV lymphoma and put on a regimen of chemotherapy that did not fully rid her of cancer.
 That meant she wasn’t eligible for a stem cell transplant.

 Instead, she opted to take medications that kept her cancer from growing.
-When CAR-T was approved by the FDA and available, McCaul suggested she would be a good candidate.
+When CAR-T was approved by the FDA and available, her team thought she would be a good candidate.

 About six months after her CAR-T therapy she and her husband are having fun with their six grandkids and she’s getting ready to go back to work as a teacher in the fall.

 To have energy again is something she doesn’t take for granted.
 Following her chemotherapy she had trouble getting out of bed and had to do occupational, physical and speech therapy.